By the end of the microcredential, you’ll be able to...

 Management of Change: Organisation Development and Design

-Discover tools and concepts of human centred management and design, and develop skills to manage and lead in an AI-centric world
+Discover tools and concepts of human centred management and design, and develop skills to manage and lead in the 21st century.

 13 hours per week

 Your submitted assessment will be marked and graded by academic experts from The Open University.
 You’ll continue to have ongoing access to the course materials.

 15 UK Credits at Postgraduate level from The Open University and a Certificate